 Training, qualifications & experience

-An experienced and fully qualified therapist and registered member of the BACP (British Association for Counselling and Psychotherapy).
-(MBACP Reg.).
+An experienced and fully qualified therapist, and a registered and accredited member of the BACP (British Association for Counselling and Psychotherapy).
+(MBACP Accred.).

 With a Postgraduate Diploma in Counselling and Psychotherapy from the University of East London (accredited by the BACP) following on from a course in Psychotherapy at the London Centre for Psychotherapy and a Masters from the University of Edinburgh.

 Originally from Manchester, via Edinburgh University, then I.C.U.
-University in Tokyo, with 4 years in New York, 3 years working at an independent school in Surrey and now 11 years in North London, I have worked in education and management both in the UK and overseas for 20 years.
-I have worked therapeutically with people from many diverse backgrounds aged 11-65, counselling students and staff at City Lit in Covent Garden, Working Men's College in Camden and Bridge Academy, Hackney New School and Hackney Community Technical College as well as for a national mental health charity and continue to work at University College London (UCL) alongside private practice.
+University in Tokyo, with 4 years in New York, 3 years working at an independent school in Surrey and now 23 years in North London, I have worked in education and management both in the UK and overseas for 30 years.
+I have worked therapeutically with people from many diverse backgrounds aged 8 - 80 years old.
+Counselling students and staff at City Lit in Covent Garden, Working Men's College in Camden and Bridge Academy, Hackney New School and Hackney Community Technical College as well as for a national mental health charity and continue to work at University College London (UCL) alongside private practice.

-In private practice, I work in Central London at Harley Street Therapy Centre, Harley Street W1 (Close to Oxford Circus, Marylebone, Fitzrovia).
-And at Archway Studios N19, off Junction Road (In easy reach from Crouch End, Holloway, Tufnell Park, Kentish Town, Camden Town, Kings Cross St. Pancras, Bloomsbury, Tottenham Court Road) and also represent a number of organisations across London including, Harley Street Therapy Centre, OneTherapy, Central London Counselling and The London Counselling Collective.
+In private practice, I set up and run Archway Therapy, located at Archway Studios N19, off Junction Road (In easy reach from Crouch End, Hampstead, Gospel Oak, Belsize Park, Highgate, Holloway, Tufnell Park, Kentish Town, Camden Town, Kings Cross St. Pancras, Bloomsbury, Tottenham Court Road) and also am associated with a number of organisations across London including, Harley Street Therapy Centre, OneTherapy, Central London Counselling and The London Counselling Collective and UCL.